Some consequences of thermodynamic feasibility for the multistability and injectivity in chemical reaction networks: Thermodynamic basics

 \begin{remark} Corollary \ref{noorunidirectional} can be extended to the case where reaction $\mathcal{R}_i$, $i \in [r]$ are not reversible by choosing $\nu \in \mathbb{R}^r$ such that the sign of $\nu_i$ is in accordance with the direction of the reaction $\mathcal{R}_i$. \end{remark}

-\begin{remark} The exclusion of the case {\bf (a)} comes as the assumption that there is no component $x$ of $\nu$ that is in the nullspace of $A$.
-The process of elimination of components $x \in \ker(A)$ implies that $\nu$ is orthogonal to the nullspace of $A$:
+\begin{remark} The exclusion of the case {\bf (a)}, where $A$ describes a closed CRN, implies that there is no component $x$ of $\nu$ that is in the null space of $A$.
+The process of elimination of components $\nu$ in $\ker(A)$ is a minimization of the total flux which results that $\nu$ has to be orthogonal to the null space of $A$ for a closed system: